solomonfrank/ARM_financial_market_tickers-/README.md

 The core api are createContext, useReducer, useContext,
 - createContext allow us to pass properties around
-- useReducer allows us to manage our state and also provides us a way to update our state.
+- useReducer allows us to manage our state and also provides us a way to update our state using `dispatch`
 - useContext allows us to access the pass properies from the created context

 Note: Wrap the top most parent with `Provider` from `store.js`